Analyses

 Model parameters

-Parameter Description Value Configurable in CPP
+Parameter Description Default Configurable in CPP

 num_visible Number of visible cell sites to consider 1 No

-allowed_radio_types Allowed radio types for cell sites ['4G', '5G'] No
+allowed_radio_types Allowed radio types for cell sites ['2G','3G','4G','5G'] No

 Point-to-point cost function